the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-features.md

 ## Leaders are Made, not Born

-As with any other human aspect, leadership can be built and learned.
+As with any other human aspect, leadership skills can be learned through practice and time.

 No fixed formula for leadership works in all scenarios with the same effectiveness.
 However, individuals can learn some specific traits and adapt these traits as needed in a given situation.

-Great leaders in one project or one environment, say a data science reading club, may not be leaders in other contexts such as leading a research project or the families' group at their kids' school.
+Great leaders in one project or one environment, say a data science journal club, may not be leaders in other contexts such as leading a research project independently.
-Indeed, trying to become the leader of too many projects or in all contexts is often one of the aspects to avoid in healthy leadership as we mention in another subchapter {ref}(reference)<cl-leadership-avoid>.
+It doesn't mean that specific skills required for a specific profession can't be learned.
+Leaders must bring humility and understand where their knowledge might be limited.
 No matter how many books about leadership a person reads or how many (often expensive) workshops a person attends to learn how to become a leader, no method will guarantee leadership at all times in all contexts.
+Therefore, in new contexts, leaders should give space to people who are closer to the situation/problem and may have a better understanding of their environment and needs.
+Indeed, trying to become the leader of too many projects or in all contexts is often one of the aspects to avoid in healthy leadership as we mention in the next subchapter.

-Learning to become a good leader is a creative process that one can also learn through practice and willingness to learn from failures.
+The final takeaway here is that learning to become a good leader is a creative process that one can also learn through practice and willingness to learn from failures.